136 Matthews St.

 Sacchi , a native Pakistani is Daniels’ friend and father-in-law.
 These men have a chemistry that impels this story.
 The book opens in the port city of Karachi, Pakistan with the main character disembarking a merchant vessel and being confronted with a family crisis.
 Daniels’ in-laws respect him and request that he help solve the crisis.
 As he looks into the mystery he uncovers facts that lead him deeper into an international conglomerate.
 As the pair get close to answers Dan’s wife is kidnapped.

 The chase is on.
 The main characters cross borders and travel long distances via many modes of transportation to find the kidnap victim.
 As they progress additional team members are gathered along the way.

 What they uncover behind the conglomerate is a group of men who are more influential than national governments.
 The teams’ digging irritates this "Union of Six" to the point that the teams’ only possibility of survival would be to take down or expose this unholy alliance.
 And the survival of the main characters wife hangs in the balance.

 I came home and went to work in engineering locally for a while.
-I went to Hawaii and worked oil spill cleanup ships, OSRVs, for a period.
-I moved to Florida and helped a startup business in a plant engineering capacity.
+I went to Hawaii and worked oil spill clean up ships, OSRV's, for a period.
+I went to Florida and helped a start up business in a plant engineering capacity.

-I was married in Florida and my two oldest children were born there.
-We then moved back to Connecticut because this is where our family resides and our youngest two were born here.
+Married in Florida, my two oldest children were born there.
+We then moved back to Connecticut because this is where our family resides and our two youngest were born here.

 Chapter One (Human Union)